Ophthalmology Billing Services in New Jersey

 Every NJ payer has specific rules for ophthalmology claims.
 Here's how we navigate them.

-Horizon Blue Cross Blue Shield Ophthalmology Claims
+Horizon Blue Cross Blue Shield of New Jersey Ophthalmology Claims

-Horizon Blue Cross Blue Shield processes the largest share of New Jersey commercial ophthalmology claims.
+Horizon Blue Cross Blue Shield of New Jersey processes the largest share of New Jersey commercial ophthalmology claims.
 We know their NJ specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

 NJ FamilyCare Ophthalmology Billing

-Medicare (Novitas Solutions) Ophthalmology Coverage
+Medicare (Novitas Solutions (Jurisdiction L)) Ophthalmology Coverage

 Denial Prevention for New Jersey Ophthalmology